klust/SupercomputersForStarters/docs/C06_Middleware/C06_S05_Examples.md

 And both make it very clear that running the code properly is all but an automatic process...

 [GROMACS](https://www.gromacs.org/) is a molecular dynamics code.
-The new 2023 manual has a
+The new current manual has a
 [section explaining the various parallelisation schemes](https://manual.gromacs.org/current/user-guide/mdrun-performance.html#parallelization-schemes) which includes vectorisation, OpenMP, an MPI library implemented on top of threading, MPI, GPU acceleration (which we will discuss in a later section) and a hybrid model